jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 - Add inner classes (static or not static, but not private) that implement `ArbitraryProvider`.
   An instance of this class will then be created and used as arbitrary provider.

-- Additionally implement `ArbitraryProvider` and the domain context instance itself will be used as arbitrary provider.
+- Additionally, implement `ArbitraryProvider` and the domain context instance itself will be used as arbitrary provider.

 - Add inner classes (static or not static, but not private) that implement `ArbitraryConfigurator`.
   An instance of this class will then be created and used as configurator.

-- Additionally implement `ArbitraryConfigurator` and the domain context instance itself will be used as configurator.
+- Additionally, implement `ArbitraryConfigurator` and the domain context instance itself will be used as configurator.

 - Add inner classes (static or not static, but not private) that implement `SampleReportingFormat`.
   An instance of this class will then be created and used for reporting values of your domain object.

-- Additionally implement `SampleReportingFormat` and the domain context instance itself will be used for reporting values of your domain object.
+- Additionally, implement `SampleReportingFormat` and the domain context instance itself will be used for reporting values of your domain object.

 A `DomainContext` implementation class can itself have `@Domain` annotations,